About Summer & Winter School

 - What are my responsibilities as a Summer or Winter School student?

 Attending classes at The University of Sydney during summer or Winter offers many advantages.
-You can
+You can:

 - reduce your workload throughout the rest of the year

-- repeat units of study in which you may have been unsuccessful
+- repeat units of study

 - enjoy smaller classes